microfleet/core/packages/core/docs/recipes/validation.md

 ## Service configuration
-Fist of all, you need to enable and configure the `Validator` plugin.
+First of all, you need to enable and configure the `Validator` plugin.

 Enable the plugin by adding it into `config.plugins`:
 ```js